huiminlim/orbit-visualizer/README.md

  $Eccentricity, e = \frac{c}{a} = \sqrt{1 - \frac{b^2}{a^2}}$

+#### Semi-major Axis

+Semi-major Axis describes the size of the orbit.

+Note: Eccentricity can be imagined as the ratio of the Semi-major and Semi-minor axis.
+Mant different sets can give the same eccentricity.
+So, the Semi-major Axis is required to determine how big the orbit is.

 ### Two Line Elements (TLE)

 TLE is acdata format used to convey sets of orbital elements that describe the orbits of Earth-orbiting satellites.